Haad Why Nam, Ko Pha Ngan http://www.whynamhut.com/

 There will often be a yoga teacher staying here and there is a well placed cliffside yoga platform on the southern edge of the bay that’s available for solo practice and classes.
 Those participating in the local fasting fad may be charged slightly more given they’ll not be eating at the comfortable beachside restaurant.

-Under new US management, Why Nam Huts is working hard to retain an old-school traveller vibe and many of the guests are long stayers and repeat annual visitors.
+Under western management, Why Nam Huts is working hard to retain an old-school traveller vibe and many of the guests are long stayers and repeat annual visitors.
 The crowd is perhaps a little older than what you may find in the two bays to the south.

 Why Nam doesn’t accept reservations in advance, rather you just need to show up with your fingers crossed that a hut will be available.
 If you’re looking for a beautiful beach with an ol- school Ko Pha Ngan vibe and don’t need too many creature comforts, this is it.